singhdotabhinav/llm-duel-arena/docs/AWS_IAM_PERMISSIONS.md

    - Click "Create access key"
    - Select "Command Line Interface (CLI)"
    - Save both Access Key ID and Secret Access Key

-### Option 2: Using Inline Policy (If Managed Policy Not Available)

-If you must use an inline policy and hit the character limit, you can split permissions across multiple inline policies or use the optimized version above.

 ### Option 2: Using AWS CLI